Anxiety: Definitions, Symptoms, Conventional Treatments

 Here are some yogic practices that would be helpful in dealing with anxiety.
 It is assumed that the person, apart from suffering from at least one of the types of anxiety is of good health and that there are no further complicating ailments, like for example high blood pressure, heart diseases, slipped disk or the like.

-Diet: The diet for a patient of anxiety should be normal food with less fats and carbohydrates but with high fibers.
-The best food in fact is fresh fruits and vegetables, replenishing the body with plenty of prana.
-Avoided should be any non-vegetarian food, oily and spicy food, any refined food, fast food and preserved food as well as too much salt.
-A healthy diet should support a well-balanced lifestyle aiming at overall body mind harmony avoiding unnecessary stress.
+Diet: The diet for a patient of anxiety should be normal food with fewer fats and carbohydrates but with high fibers.
+The best food, in fact, is fresh fruits and vegetables, replenishing the body with plenty of prana.
+Avoided should be any non-vegetarian food, oily and spicy food, any refined food, fast food, and preserved food as well as too much salt.
+A healthy diet should support a well-balanced lifestyle aiming at overall body-mind harmony avoiding unnecessary stress.

-Naturopath Practicals: Aforementioned naturopathy practicals hot footbath, steam bath and mudback can enhance the recovery for a patient suffering from acute anxiety.
-These practicals are calming, alleviate stress and help introspection, apart from the benefits, apart from the benfits for the gross physical body.
+Naturopath Practicals: The aforementioned naturopathy practicals hot foot bath, steam bath and mud back can enhance the recovery for a patient suffering from acute anxiety.
+These practicals are calming, alleviate stress and help introspection, apart from the benefits, apart from the benefits for the gross physical body.